 The Lactose Myth

 Whenever I hear someone use this term or refer to themselves as lactose intolerant, my mind instantly goes to a memory of a movie clip.
-The movie is a 1995 film French Kiss.
-The scene is Meg Ryan playing a woman who flies to France to confront her straying fiancé.
-She is on a train enjoying the beautiful French countryside and a plate of exquisite French cheeses.
-As time passes, the effect of the cheese kicks in and after describing her unpleasant digestive symptoms, she screams, “Lactose intolerance!”.
-It is a humourous scene that clearly made an impact on me and no doubt, on to others.
+The movie is the 1995 film "French Kiss."
+Meg Ryan plays a woman who flies to France to confront her straying fiancé.
+In this particular scene, she is on a train enjoying the beautiful French countryside and a plate of exquisite French cheeses.
+As time passes, the effect of the cheese kicks in and after verbally describing her unpleasant digestive symptoms, she screams, “LACTOSE INTOLERANCE!”.
+It is a humourous scene that clearly made an impact on me and no doubt, on others.

 These challenges are often lumped into one category, Lactose Intolerance.